davs3275/sbs/med/collier.md

 your virtue in it.
 And to this end, be always provided with a few short, uncontested notions, to keep your understanding true, and send you back content with the business to which you return.
 For instance:
-What is it that troubles you ?
+What is it that troubles you?
 It is the wickedness of the world.
 If this be your case, out with your antidote, and consider that rational beings were made for mutual advantage, that forbearance is one part of justice, and that people misbehave themselves against